-Our dermal products consist of advanced wound care products, a field relatively new to the Company as a result of the acquisition of Anika S.r.l., and aesthetic dermal fillers.
-Anika S.r.l. offers over seven products for the treatment of skin wounds ranging from burns to diabetic ulcers.
-The products cover a variety of wound treatment solutions including debridement agents, advanced therapies and skin substitutes.
-Leading products include Hyalograft 3D and Laserskin, for the regeneration of skin; and Hyalomatrix, for treatment of burns and ulcers.
+Our dermal products consist of advanced wound care products based on the HYAFF technology, and aesthetic dermal fillers based on the BCDI technology.
+Our HYAFF technology offers over five products for the treatment of skin wounds ranging from burns to diabetic ulcers.
+The products cover a variety of wound treatment solutions including debridement agents, advanced therapies and scaffolds used in connection with skin substitutes.
+Leading products include Hyalomatrix and Hyalofill, for treatment of complex wounds such as burns and ulcers, and Hyalograft 3D and Laserskin scaffolds, for use in connection with the regeneration of skin.
 The dermal products are commercialized through a network of distributors, primarily in Europe, the Middle East, and Korea.
-Several of the products are also approved for sale in the United States including Hyalomatrix and Hyalofill, and the Company, in late 2011, began distribution of Hyalomatrix through a distribution agreement with Misonix, Inc., and exploring opportunities for Hyalofill.
+Several of the products are also approved for sale in the United States including Hyalomatrix and Hyalofill.
+In 2012, the Company entered into a distribution agreement for sales of advanced wound care products in nine South American countries, including Argentina, Brazil, Mexico, Chile, and others.